 The University Budget Office does not review the funding for requests for role enhancement and other types of career progression, including band-to-band promotions and within band growth.
 However, department heads must get approval from their unit’s financial officer.

-If the position is new or vacant the Human Resources Officer should also create a Job Requisition in PeopleAdmin and email the request to email@example.com.
-If the position is currently occupied, the Human Resources Officer should also submit an Incumbent Job Evaluation Request and send all materials to the Compensation Office.
+If the position is new or vacant the Human Resources Officer should also create a Job Requisition in PeopleAdmin and email the request to NYU PeopleLink.
+If the position is currently occupied, the Human Resources Officer should also submit an Incumbent Job Evaluation Request and send all materials to NYU PeopleLink.

 The Compensation Consultant works closely with the Human Resources Officer during the evaluation process.
 The job evaluation results including band / grade, title, job description and salary recommendation are provided to the Human Resources Officer.

-Human Resources Officers should consult with their respective Compensation Consultant when administrative & professional (codes 100/110) employees are eligible for role enhancement to determine appropriate salary increases.
-Office/clerical (codes 106/116) or laboratory/technical (codes 104/114) employees whose positions are reclassified to a higher graded bargaining unit position will receive a salary increase to at least the new grade minimum, or the difference between the old and new grade minimums if their current salary is above the grade minimum.
+Human Resources Officers should consult with their respective Compensation Consultant when Administrator and Professional employees are eligible for role enhancement to determine appropriate salary increases.
+Office and Clerical (Local 3882) and Laboratory and Technical (Local 3882) employees whose positions are reclassified to a higher graded bargaining unit position will receive a salary increase to at least the new grade minimum, or the difference between the old and new grade minimums if their current salary is above the grade minimum.